Mariam’s stress went through the roof after she started a teaching placement. Here she blogs about how she conquered it.

 I’ve cried alone in my car these past few months more times than I can probably count

 I would leave my house at around 7am and not return home till around 8pm.
 I hardly slept; I would cry at night.
-It got to the point where I used to dread going into placement - as soon as the lift got to the third floor my hands would shake, my heart would be beating so fast and I felt physically sick.
+It got to the point where I used to dread going into placement - as soon as the lift got to the third floor my hands would shake, my heart would race and I'd feel physically sick.
 I often wished that I wouldn’t wake up in the morning.
 I even stopped eating.
 I completely lost myself.
 I felt like I was not worthy of becoming a teacher.

 It’s okay to cry.
 I kept telling myself this.
 I’ve cried alone in my car these past few months more times than I can probably count.
 I’ve cried in empty parking lots because I could not face going home.
 There was some sort of comfort crying alone in my car.